Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-\paragraph{Dealing with Data Shortage} Another major challenge in eye region segmentation is the lack of high-quality eye images.
-Damer et al.~\cite{D-ID-Net_identity_preserving_image_generation_iccvw19} overcame this challenge by generating eye images from semantic segmentation with their novel model called D-ID-NET.
+\paragraph{Dealing with Data Shortage} Another challenge in eye region segmentation is the lack of high-quality eye images. \cite{D-ID-Net_identity_preserving_image_generation_iccvw19} overcame this by generating eye images from semantic segmentation with their novel model called D-ID-NET.
 The pipeline of this model consists of two phases: in the first phase, a domain network (D-Net) synthesizes identity-irrelevant images from semantic labels, and in the second phase, identity-specific information is introduced into the images by an identity-specific network (ID-Net).
-Both networks are CNNs with the same structure but different training strategies.
-A similar concept was implemented by Buehler et al.~\cite{Buehler2019Seg2Eye} with their model Seg2Eye, which generates content-preserving eye images from semantic segmentation.
-The work resembles style transfer~\cite{gatys2015neural} in the sense that semantic segmentation defines the content of generated images while their styles are controlled by style features extracted from images of the target person.
-Shen et al.~\cite{domain_adaptation_for_eye_segmentation_ECCVW20} extensively studied domain adaption for eye segmentation in the case when only a few source images are annotated while most data are not labeled.
-They systematically investigated the impact of annotated data by training the model in supervised, unsupervised, and semi-supervised manners respectively, and varying the amount of labeled eye images in the target domain during training.
-More recently, Lu et al.~\cite{lu2022geometry} proposed an image-to-image translation network called GeoMaskGAN that accounts for geometric consistency.
-The network consumes as input a pair of the eye image and eye segmentation mask and outputs a new pair while reducing the geometric gap between translated images and original ones.
+Both networks are CNNs with the same structure but different training strategies. \cite{Buehler2019Seg2Eye} implemented a similar concept with their model Seg2Eye, which generates content-preserving eye images from semantic segmentation, resembling style transfer~\cite{gatys2015neural} in the sense that semantic segmentation defines the content of generated images.
+In contrast, their styles are controlled by style features extracted from images of the target person.

+\cite{domain_adaptation_for_eye_segmentation_ECCVW20} extensively studied domain adaptation for eye segmentation when only a few source images are annotated, while most data are not labeled.
+They systematically investigated the impact of annotated data by training the model in supervised, unsupervised, and semi-supervised manners, respectively, and varying the amount of labeled eye images in the target domain during training.
+More recently, an image-to-image translation network, GeoMaskGAN~\cite{lu2022geometry}, was introduced, and it accounts for geometric consistency and consumes a pair of eye images and an eye segmentation mask as input, and outputs a new pair while reducing the geometric gap between translated images and original ones.